SteveHeyoo/MyTunesBackup/README.md

 # MyTunes
-MyTunes MP3 player - The new competitor to Spotifty, just offline!
+MyTunes MP3 player - The new competitor to Spotify, just offline!